 A person who has alcohol-related cirrhosis and doesn't stop drinking has a less than 50% chance of living for at least five more years.

 How ARLD is treated

 There's currently no specific medical treatment for ARLD.
 The main treatment is to stop drinking, preferably for the rest of your life.
-This reduces the risk of further damage to your liver and gives your liver the best chance of recovering.
+This reduces the risk of further damage to your liver and gives it the best chance of recovering.

 If a person is dependent on alcohol, stopping drinking can be very difficult.
 However, support, advice and medical treatment may be available through local alcohol support services.

-In severe cases, where the liver has stopped functioning and doesn't improve when you stop drinking alcohol, a liver transplant may be required.
+A liver transplant may be required in severe cases where the liver has stopped functioning and doesn't improve when you stop drinking alcohol.

 Read more about treating ARLD.

-Death rates linked to ARLD have risen considerably over the last few decades and alcohol is now one of the most common causes of death in the UK, along with smoking and high blood pressure.
+Death rates linked to ARLD have risen considerably over the last few decades.
+Alcohol is now one of the most common causes of death in the UK, along with smoking and high blood pressure.

 - internal (variceal) bleeding